 Also, if $\ast_{N}$ is the Hodge star operator on the boundary $N$, the commutation relation

 holds for all $p \leq \frac{n-1}{2}$. \end{theorem}

 If $\mathrm{e}^{2 \pi \mathrm{i} b_p} = -1$, then this is the scattering relation for the cylinder: $C_{p,z} \circ C_{p,z-2\pi \mathrm{i}} = I.$ This implies that the stationary scattering matrix descends meromorphically to the double cover of the punctured plane.
 We get this reduction when $p=(n-1)/2$, $a$ is an even integer, or when $a$ is an integer and $n-1$ is even.
-The parity $n-1$, which can be interpreted as the dimension of the cross section, $N$, is known in the case of hyperbolic-type cusps (e.g. in \cite{HHM}) to relate to the existence of an $L^2$ parametrix for the Laplacian.
+The parity $n-1$, which can be interpreted as the dimension of the cross section, $N$, is known in the case of hyperbolic-type cusps (e.g. in \cite{HHM}) to relate to the isolation of 0 in the $L^2$ spectrum of the Laplace operator.